yaneldodoo/E-COMMERCE-PipelineData-to-improve-my-Analytic-Engineer-skills-dbt-Powerbi-sql-/README.md

-Welcome to my first dbt E-commerce project!
+# Welcome to my first dbt e-commerce project!

+### For non-data people, it’s simple.
+I am the person who tells the story behind the data.
+In this project, I work with e-commerce data about orders, payments, products, and customers.
+My job is to analyze this data and extract useful insights from it.

+### Some lessons i make :
+- A
+- B
+- C

+### For data people, it’s technical.

-### This project builds an end-to-end analytic pipeline on a e-commerce dataset using DuckDB, Dbt and PowerBI
+### This project builds an end-to-end analytics pipeline on an e-commerce dataset using DuckDB, dbt, and Power BI

-It checks the dataset on kaggle;
+It uses an e-commerce dataset from Kaggle.
-It contains 90k lines and 5 tables : orders - orders items - payments - products and customers
+It contains around 90k rows and 5 tables: orders, order_items, payments, products, and customers.

 ### Goals of this project
 - Load raw e-commerce data
 - Clean and transform data with dbt
-- Build analytics-ready data marts with DBT
+- Build analytics-ready data marts with dbt
-- See my transformations on Duck DB
+- View my transformations in DuckDB
 - Visualize key KPIs in Power BI

 ## Tech Stack